Pune Police: Organization

 The Pune City Police Department is headed by a Police Commissioner, who is an IPS officer.
-The position is currently held by Dr K Venkatesham, IPS of the 1988 batch.
+The position is currently held by Mr Amitesh Kumar, IPS of the 1995 batch.

 The Pune City Police comes under the state Home Ministry/Department.

 Currently Pune City Police comprises Commissioner of Police (1), Joint Commissioner of Police (1), Additional Commissioner of Police (4), Deputy Commissioner of Police (10), Assistant Commissioner of Police (23), Police Inspectors (135), Assistant Police Inspectors/Police Sub Inspector (570) and Police Men (8037).
 The Police Commissionerate is divided into two regions, North Region and South Region.
 Each region is headed by an Additional Commissioner of Police.
 Each region is divided into two zones, hence there are four Zones in Pune City viz.
 Zone-1, Zone-2, Zone-3, Zone-4.
 Each Zone is headed by a Deputy Commissioner of Police (DCP).
 Each Zone is further divided into two or three sub-divisions.
 Each sub-division is headed by an Assistant Commissioner of Police (ACP).
 There are 9 sub-divisions in Pune Police Commissionerate.
 Under each sub-division, there are 3–4 Police Stations.
 In Pune Police Commissionerate, including Pimpri-Chinchwad Corporation, defence cantonment board(2), there are 31 Police Stations, each headed by a Senior Police Inspector.
 There are 3–4 Police Chowkies for each Police Station.
 In Pune Police Commissionerate there are 104 Police Chowkies.
 Each Police Chowky is headed by an API/PSI ranked Officer.